zhudotexe/kani/README.md

 ## Kani in the News

+Kani will appear at the NLP Open Source Software workshop at EMNLP 2023!

 We are really excited and grateful to see people talking about Kani online.
 We are also trending on Papers With Code, GitHub, and OSS Insight.
 Check out some recent articles and videos below!